nadako/TinkStateSharp/docs/articles/binding-batching.md

 The binding mechanism is designed to support *batching*.
 This means that the binding callbacks are not executed directly when an observable value is changed, instead they are scheduled for execution all together in a batch once per *frame*.

-This makes a lot of sense for updating views: after the business-logic is done with updating observable data, the bindings for changed values are executed in a batch before the next UI redraw happens.
+The separation of binding execution makes a lot of sense for updating views: after the business-logic is done with updating observable data, the bindings for changed values are executed in a batch before the next UI redraw happens.
+It can also have a positive effect on application stability, because, binding callback side-effects, including exceptions, will not interfere with the business-logic that changes the data.

-This approach has a nice effect that a binding is only invoked once per changed observable, even if you actually set values multiple times during frame.
-Even more so, if the final value is unchanged after all assignments and/or recomputations - the binding will not be invoked at all!
+Another nice effect is that a binding is only invoked once per changed observable, even if you actually set values multiple times during frame.
+Even more so, if the final value is unchanged after all assignments and/or recomputations - the binding will not be invoked at all.

 This is a good optimization and is what we want in most cases, however sometimes we want to make our bindings executed directly.
 Luckily we can control this by providing the `scheduler` argument to the `Bind` method and using `Scheduler.Direct` instance: